Halifax Community College Ameriflex FSA 2025

 ELIGIBILITY:

-– All contract employees working 30 hours or more per week are eligible for benefits.
+– Full-time employees working 30 hours or more per week.

 IMPORTANT NOTICES:

-How do Flexible Spending Account (FSA) funds work, and do my FSA funds have to be used by a specific deadline? lexible Spending Account expenses must be incurred during the plan year to be eligible for reimbursement.
-After the plan year ends, an employee has 3 months to submit claims for incurred qualified spending account expenses (or 3 months after employment termination date).
+– How do Flexible Spending Account (FSA) funds work, and do my FSA funds have to be used by a specific deadline?
+Flexible Spending Account expenses must be incurred during the plan year to be eligible for reimbursement.
+After the plan year ends, an employee has 3 months to submit claims for incurred qualified spending account expenses (or 1 month after employment termination date).
 If employment is terminated before the plan year ends, the spending account also ends.
 Failure to use all allotted funds in the FSA account will result in a “Use It or Lose It” scenario.
-Your plan also includes a rollover provision!
-This means that if you have money left in your FSA at the end of the plan year, you can carryover up to $500 into the next plan year.
-Any remaining funds beyond $500 is forfeited under the “Use It or Lose It” rule.

 My spouse is enrolled in an Health Savings Account (HSA), am I eligible for an FSA?
 As a married couple, one spouse cannot be enrolled in a Medical Reimbursement FSA at the same time the other opens or contributes to an HSA.